Keystone brings busier Betuwe route into focus

 A simulation starts by generating trains.
 This occurs on the basis of a so-called ‘train profile’: the number of containers and trains transporting coal, minerals and chemicals in a week.
 On the basis of input parameters such as destinations, capacities, processing times and the like, the trains run through the model to their destination.
 The output of the model is then analysed.
 From the usage of the tracks, yards and terminals one can immediately see whether, and in which places, bottlenecks will occur with increased traffic.
 Useful information when, for example, changes are made to the infrastructure or logistical processes.
 It means that Keystone can as early as the design stage identify capacity bottlenecks.
 Alternatives can also be worked out using the tool.
 While modifications or extensions to the infrastructure can be applied and costed using the built-in infra-editor, allowing Keyrail to take fact-based decisions.

 Meanwhile, in a test case Keystone has answered the first sample questions: until what year will the growing traffic still fit on the Maasvlakte-West, and where will the first capacity bottlenecks appear at that location: at an intersection of sidings, a terminal or when connecting to the Betuwe route itself?

 Keystone is currently also being used in the redesign of part of the port’s railway network, with the support of CQM of course.
 In other words, Keystone works, and that’s something Keyrail Director Cees Templeton is very satisfied about.
 "After previous experiences with ICT projects, working with CQM is like a breath of fresh air.
 Both in terms of results and budget control.
 So as far as we’re concerned, this is the beginning of a long-term partnership."

 Would you like to know more about growth scenarios, capacity models or simulations?
-Please contact Jan van Doremalen or Claudy van Dorst.
+Please contact Jan van Doremalen.
 We are happy to help!